dsgkirkby/ep-transfers/README.md

 - Install node 8.x: https://nodejs.org/

+- Install dependencies:
+  - Open a terminal (cmd/Powershell on Windows, terminal on Mac)
-- Install dependencies: `npm install` from the root of the repository
+  - Navigate to the root of this repository
+  - Run `npm install`

-- Add your API key to `index.js`
+- Open `index.js` in your text editor of choice and add the API key

-- Run the script: `node index.js --league=[leagueId]` where leagueId is the league ID from EliteProspects (for example, the NHL is 7)
+- Run the script:
+  - `node index.js --league=[leagueId]` where leagueId is the league ID from EliteProspects (for example, the NHL is 7)

 ## Notes